hertzmann/hertzmann.github.io/_posts/2026-08-05-science-fiction-ai.md

 Plot-device Villain AIs, like Skynet and the Matrix AIs, have no voice or character; they exist solely to set the plot in motion.
 They are often an Unknowable Other, or a Force of Nature, like a tidal wave or volcano in a disaster movie.
 They've become a stock villain trope, just as Cold War thrillers typically used the Soviets as stock villains, and, after the Wall fell, terrorists became the enemy in most thrillers (in addition to corrupt government bureaucrats).
 Nowadays, it's all lazily-written evil AI.
 In "Mission Impossible: The Final Reckoning," the AI is described as omnipotent and capable of predicting your every move, and then is fooled by the protagonists over and over again.
 The filmmakers even gave it a bland, generic name: "The Entity."

-**Background AIs** are just set dressing that play no real role in the story.
+**Non-story AIs** are just set dressing that play no real role in the story.
 Mostly they're unnamed droids running around in a futuristic background.
 I can only think of two named examples: Max Headroom and Marvin the Paranoid Android.
 Both added a lot of comedy and satire, but neither had any particular impact on the plots of their stories, and barely any interaction with the main characters of their stories.